jamesypeng/w205-summer-16-labs-exercises/exercise_2/Twitterwordcount/Submission/README.md

 -----------------------------

-## 4. Bar charts showing Top 20 words in the Twitter stream
+## 4. Bar Charts Showing Top 20 Words in the Twitter Stream

 ![Top 20 words in the Twitter stream](./plot.png "Top 20 words in the Twitter stream")